 If no one is here, please leave us a message at 860.229.0878 and we will make a time to meet with you.

 Welcome to the Downtown District of New Britain – It’s the Place to BEE.

 We are glad you stopped by to learn more about the NBDD.
 We are a volunteer Board of Commissioners formed in 1984 to create a vibrant, secure, and prosperous downtown.
 Accordingly, we work in cooperation with the City, developers, and property owners to the benefit and engagement of the community.

 • Opportunities to work, live, dine, and shop Downtown

-• Our site – learn of the history of New Britain, read the latest news, consider taking an Architectural Tours, Save-the-Date of our Happenings, and even browse the Available Retail Space.
+• Our site – learn of the history of New Britain, read the latest news, consider taking an Architectural Tour, Save-the-Date of our happenings, and even browse the available retail space.

-Downtown has parking galore and provides a Valet Service.
+Downtown New Britain has parking galore and provides a Valet Service.

 Have a question?

 Please contact Dennis Morrell, email@example.com – 860.229.0878 or stop by the Visitors Center and Gallery 66.

 The Visitors Center hours: 12:00 pm – 5:00 pm (Monday – Thursday) and 12:00 pm – 4:00 pm (Friday) at 66 West Main Street.